MichAdebayo/Customer-Engagement-Analysis-with-Excel/README.md

 **Conclusion:** Fail to Reject H~0~ because the calculated t-statistic is higher than the critical value.

 **Summary:** With a t-statistic of 29.78 (greater than the critical value of -1.645), you would fail to reject the null hypothesis.
 This means there’s not enough evidence to conclude that μ1 is smaller than μ2.
 So, the data supports the null hypothesis that μ1 is larger than or equal to  μ2.
 These results align with previous findings from the confidence intervals and further underscore the difference in engagement patterns between paid- and free-plan students.

+* ### **Which, if committed would result in a higher cost for the company: Type I or Type II error?**

 ## File Information

 The Excel file 'Engagement Project.xlsx' consists of four sheets: Task 1 and 2, Task 3, Task 4, and Task 5.
 Each sheet contains specific information regarding the project's tasks and corresponding data.